Meet our Experts

-Joel Hamilton joined Audubon Nature Institute in 2013 to serve as Vice President and General Curator.
-In this leadership role, Mr. Hamilton manages the animal collections of Audubon Zoo and the Freeport McMoRan Audubon Species Survival Center providing guidance and direction to all animal care staff.
-Prior to his work with Audubon, Mr. Hamilton worked for many years as a licensed landscape architect for a variety of animal facilities and served as the Zoo Director of Salisbury Zoological Park from 2008 to 2012 where he directed overall operations, increased park visitation, and improved community support.
+Joel Hamilton joined Audubon Nature Institute in 2013 to serve as vice president and general curator.
+In this leadership role, Joel manages the animal collection of Audubon Zoo, providing guidance and direction to all animal care staff.
+Prior to his work with Audubon, Joel served as the zoo director of Salisbury Zoological Park from 2008 to 2012, where he directed overall operations, increased park visitation, and improved community support.
+He also worked for many years as a licensed landscape architect for a variety of animal facilities.
 He received his master’s degree in landscape architecture from the University of Texas at Arlington after earning degrees in biology and exotic animal training and management.
-With more than thirty years of experience as a zoo professional, Mr. Hamilton is passionate about educating Audubon’s two million annual guests about wildlife conservation and the environment.
+With more than 30 years of experience as a zoo professional, Joel is passionate about educating Audubon’s two million annual paid visitors about wildlife conservation and the environment.

 General Curator of Animals at the Freeport McMoRan Audubon Species Survival Center

-Michelle Hatwood is responsible for managing the animal collection and animal care staff at the Freeport McMoRan Audubon Species Survival Center (FMASSC), a breeding center focused on ungulate and bird species.
+Michelle Hatwood is responsible for managing the animal collection and animal care staff of Freeport-McMoRan Audubon Species Survival Center (FMASSC), a breeding center focused on ungulate and bird species.

-Michelle has over 15 years of experience working with a variety of animal taxa, but her passion and extensive knowledge of ungulates brought her to Audubon Nature Institute in 2014 to oversee the new Alliance for Sustainable Wildlife program.
-This new partnership program between Audubon Nature Institute and San Diego Zoo Global will be a step forward in captive animal population and genetic sustainability for ungulate and bird species.
+Michelle has more than 15 years of experience working with a variety of animal taxa, but her passion and extensive knowledge of ungulates brought her to Audubon Nature Institute in 2014 to oversee the new Alliance for Sustainable Wildlife program.
+This partnership program between Audubon Nature Institute and San Diego Zoo Global is a step forward in population and genetic sustainability for ungulate and bird species in human care.
 Michelle works closely with the Association of Zoos and Aquariums (AZA) as an active member of the Ungulate Taxon Advisory Groups (TAGs) to determine the population needs for this taxonomic group in the United States.

-Also, as an active member of AZA, Michelle is the Chair for the Cervid (deer) TAG, the regional Species Survival Plan (SSP) Coordinator of the Arabian Oryx (Oryx leucoryx), and the International Studbook Keeper for the Arabian Oryx (Oryx leucoryx).
+As an active member of AZA, Michelle is the chair for the cervid (deer) TAG, the regional Species Survival Plan® coordinator of the Arabian oryx (Oryx leucoryx), and the international studbook keeper for the Arabian oryx (Oryx leucoryx).
 Her role within AZA is to assist with responsible breeding programs in zoos for a variety of species.

-Michelle has a wide variety of experience, including everything from handrearing cheetah cubs to transporting hoofstock internationally.
-She has worked at several other AZA accredited animal facilities across the country and enjoys networking with colleagues around the world about best animal practices.
-She believes in knowledge sharing to ensure a behaviorally healthy captive population that benefits the species and is a proponent for staff development to ensure that this knowledge is passed to future animal caretakers.
+Michelle has a wide variety of experience, including everything from hand-rearing cheetah cubs to transporting hoofstock internationally.
+She has worked at several other AZA-accredited animal facilities across the country and enjoys networking with colleagues around the world about best animal practices.
+She believes in sharing knowledge to ensure a behaviorally-healthy population in human care that benefits the species, and she is a proponent for staff development to ensure that this knowledge is passed to future animal caretakers.